RECENT QUESTIONS FROM FAMILIES

 Notification of TE scholarships and financial aid offers: Students should not be required to submit an enrollment confirmation until the institution has notified them of all financial aid offers and scholarships.

-Extending the TE Application process.
 Tuition Exchange Central surveys all school members seeking information about TE scholarship opportunities beyond May 1.
-The survey results are posted on the front page of the TE website.
+The survey results will be posted on the front page of the TE website.
 We also push the updated list to all who sign-up for the TE app.

-An important reminder for Parents - Family Education Rights to Privacy Act (FERPA) rules apply.
-In most cases, parents will not obtain grading information the student on the phone.
-Please understand TE member schools must uphold this important Federal regulation.
+Family Education Rights to Privacy Act (FERPA) rules apply.
+Parents usually will not obtain financial or academic information about their college students.
+FERPA is unforgiving.
+TE member schools must uphold this necessary Federal regulation.
 All schools are required to publish their FERPA guidelines.
-Parents are urged to review the Import schools college catalog or student handbook for specific information.
+Parents are urged to review the Import Schools college catalog or student handbook for specific information.

 Schools continue to do their daily work, including approving and denying TE scholarships.
 Every TE scholarship application action creates an email notification.
 The purpose of the updates is a status update.
 Please review the email carefully.